stiles/FlightTracer/README.md

-# flight_tracer
+# Tracking ADS-B Exchange flights

-flight_tracer is a Python package to fetch and process flight trace data from ADS-B Exchange for any given aircraft.
-It supports fetching data for a single ICAO code or a list of codes and offers an option to upload processed data as CSV and GeoJSON to Amazon S3. flight_tracer also detects separate flight legs based on significant time gaps and creates a combined flight leg identifier (call_sign, date, leg) for easier differentiation in GIS tools.
+FlightTracer is a Python package to fetch and process aircraft trace data from ADS-B Exchange.
+It supports fetching data for a single ICAO code or a list of codes and offers an option to upload processed data as CSV and GeoJSON to Amazon S3.
+FlightTracer also detects separate flight legs based on significant time gaps and creates a combined flight leg identifier (call_sign, date, leg) for easier differentiation in GIS tools.
 In addition, the package also provides plotting capabilities with a basemap and an option to save the plot as a PNG.

 This project is in the very early stages of development.